javaee/jms-spec/pages/JMSContextScopeProposalsv4p3.md

 ''Important note'': Although JMS does not define what happens when the same <tt>JMSContext</tt> object is used both within and outside a transaction, this ambiguity is avoided when the <tt>JMSContext</tt> object is injected because since the two cases have separate scopes and so different <tt>JMSContext</tt> objects are always used.

-===Use case J. Two separate container-managed transactions on the same thread, one suspended before the second is started ===
+### Use case J. Two separate container-managed transactions on the same thread, one suspended before the second is started

 Consider two stateless session beans, <tt>Bean1</tt> and <tt>Bean2</tt>.